-These Application Notes describe the steps to configure Session Initiation Protocol (SIP) trunking between the PAETEC Dynamic IP SIP Trunk Service and an Avaya IP telephony solution.
-PAETEC can offer the Dynamic IP SIP Trunk Service using several different platform technologies in the PAETEC network.
-These Application Notes correspond to the Dynamic IP SIP Trunk Service offered using a Broadsoft platform in the network.
+These Application Notes describe the steps to configure Session Initiation Protocol (SIP) trunking between the MTS Allstream SIP Trunk Service and an Avaya IP telephony solution.
 The Avaya solution consists of Avaya AuraTM SIP Enablement Services, Avaya AuraTM Communication Manager, and various Avaya SIP, H.323, digital and analog endpoints.

-PAETEC is a member of the Avaya DevConnect Service Provider program.
+MTS Allstream is a member of the Avaya DevConnect Service Provider program.
 Information in these Application Notes has been obtained through DevConnect compliance testing and additional technical discussions.
 Testing was conducted via the DevConnect Program at the Avaya Solution and Interoperability Test Lab.